 Don't forget about design and style.
 The interior of a closet can be decorated and styled just like any other area of your home.

 Consider adding decor pieces along with functional storage to elevate your closet organization.
-Don’t be afraid to style with artwork.
-You may be the only one to see it, but it may make you happy every time you open that door.
+Don't be afraid to style with artwork.
+You may be the only one to see it, but it will make you happy every time you open that door.

 At this stage, you should have a good sense of both the color palette and materials you plan to organize your bathroom linen closet with.
 The next step is deciding what type of storage to look for.